ATTENTION: Please read these terms carefully before using this web site. Using this web site indicates that you accept these terms.

 Principle 1 – Accountability

 Colligo is responsible for all Personal Information under its control.
-Our Director, Finance is accountable for our compliance with these Privacy Principles although other individuals within Colligo have responsibility for the day-to-day collection and processing of Personal Information and may be delegated to act on behalf of the Director, Finance.
+Our Vice President, Finance is accountable for our compliance with these Privacy Principles although other individuals within Colligo have responsibility for the day-to-day collection and processing of Personal Information and may be delegated to act on behalf of the Vice President, Finance.

 We are responsible for our customer’s Personal Information in our possession or control, including information that has been transferred to a third party for processing.
 We will use contractual or other means to provide a comparable level of protection when our customer’s Personal Information is being processed by a third party.